vishwajitsarnobat/Carbon-Footprint-Calculator/README.md

+# This is here because it began here...
+These are the first pieces of code I wrote when I was 17, no internet, no resources, just hit and trial.

 # My First Website

 This is a simple website, my first ever project that I created in Class 12th using HTML, CSS, and JavaScript.
 The project demonstrates my early skills in web development with a focus on basic structure, styling, and some JavaScript functionality embedded directly in the HTML file.